Rainyan/action-sp-cvar-docs/README.md

 with:
   dry_run: true
 ```
-would use the dry-run mode, which only prints the change to stdout instead of writing it to file.
+would use the `--dry-run` mode, which only prints the change to stdout instead of writing it to file.

 For the input arguments' default values, see the [argument parser code](https://github.com/search?q=repo%3ARainyan%2Faction-sp-cvar-docs+ArgumentParser&type=code).